🚧Documentation is under active development β€” content may be incomplete or change frequently.

 Visual Workflow Editor

-The core of Salpa is a drag-and-drop node editor powered by ReactFlow:
+The core of Salpa is a drag-and-drop node editor:

 • Canvas β€” Infinite workspace where you place and arrange nodes